schaars/kzimp/microbench_1N/readme.txt

 You need the Inet configuration present in the file inet_sysctl.conf.
 To take these parameters into account, run
   # sysctl -p inet_sysctl.conf
+Note that this is done in the script (using sudo)

 The benchmark is the following one:
   $ ./launch_inet_tcp.sh